The Mummy (1999 film): Retrospective reviews

-The Mummy was released on home video in VHS and DVD formats in September 1999.
-The title was a tremendous success for Universal on home video, selling 7 million units on VHS and 1 million on DVD, making it the year's best-selling live-action VHS and second-best-selling DVD (behind The Matrix).
-The Mummys performance helped Universal gross over $1 billion in home video sales.
-The film was later digitally remastered and received a Blu-ray release in 2008.
-It was subsequently re-released on 4K Ultra HD in 2017 as both a stand-alone title and in a trilogy pack with its sequels.

 Adaptations

 The Mummy's box office performance led to numerous sequels and spinoffs.
 The film sequel The Mummy Returns (2001) features most of the surviving principal characters.
 As a married couple, Rick and Evelyn confront Imhotep and the Scorpion King.
 The film also introduces the heroes' son, Alex.
 A second sequel, The Mummy: Tomb of the Dragon Emperor (2008), takes place in China with the Terracotta Emperor inspiring the villain, and Rachel Weisz replaced with Maria Bello.

-The films inspired both an animated TV series titled The Mummy, which lasted two seasons, and a spin-off prequel, The Scorpion King (2002).
-Universal announced plans in 2012 to reboot the franchise; a new film, also titled The Mummy, was released in June 2017 to poor critical and box office performance.
+The films inspired an animated TV series titled The Mummy, which lasted two seasons, and a spin-off prequel, The Scorpion King (2002).
+Universal announced plans in 2012 to reboot the franchise; a reboot film, also titled The Mummy, was released in June 2017 to poor critical and box office performance.
 Developer Konami Nagoya published two video game adaptations of The Mummy under license from Universal Interactive Studios, in 2000: an action-adventure game for the PlayStation and Microsoft Windows developed by Rebellion Developments, as well as a Game Boy Color puzzle game.
 There was also a 2002 video game based on the 2001 animated series, published by Ubisoft for Game Boy Advance.
 The film also inspired a roller coaster, Revenge of the Mummy, found in three Universal Studios Theme Parks: Hollywood, California; Orlando, Florida; and Sentosa, Singapore.
+Characters of the film are featured in Funko Fusion, released in 2024.
+In 2025, Variety reported that Fraser and Weisz would reunite for another film sequel to The Mummy.